Pezhvak/docker-ocserv/README.md

 ## Using Built Image

 A [pre-built image](https://hub.docker.com/r/pezhvak/ocserv) is available with the best configurations out of the box.
-Follow the instructions bellow to get up and running.
+Follow the instructions below to get up and running.

 #### This setup includes: